Coronavirus: Your obligations as an employer

 • they or a member of their household have been or have potentially been exposed to COVID-19.

 In the event that an employee answers ‘yes’ to any of the above, they can be considered as being at-risk of carrying or transmitting the virus and employers may legally direct such employees to not attend the workplace until they have been medically tested and have obtained written clearance from a doctor.
+Under these circumstances, as an employer you are obligated to pay the employee while they seek the necessary testing and medical clearance.
+At this time, employers may also want to consider their Working from Home Policy, Procedure and Checklist.
+If business operations suit an employee working from home this could be a viable option for employees who are at risk.

 What to do if an employee tests positive or is directed to self-isolate?